 For more details, check out this article: What’s the Difference Between Home and Community Rehab and Home Health Care?

-What is the typical care plan like?
+Question 5: What is the typical care plan like?

-Our comprehensive approach also includes things like working with the patient and family on stress management, accompanying the patient on doctor’s appointments, helping a child return to school and working with an individual’s employer on-site to facilitate a smoother return to work.
+Our comprehensive approach also includes working with the patient and family on stress management, accompanying the patient to doctor’s appointments, helping a child return to school, and working with an individual’s employer on-site to facilitate a smoother return to work transition.

-Do you accept insurance?
+Question 6: Do you accept insurance?

-Are you a Medicare provider?
+Question 7: Are you a Medicare provider

 Medicare does provide coverage for some outpatient services.
-Unfortunately, Medicare does not cover our home and community rehab patients or residential.
-Contact us for details.
+Unfortunately, Medicare does not provide coverage for our home and community rehab program or residential services.
+Contact Us for more details.

-Do you accept workers’ comp?
+Question 8: Do you accept Workers’ Comp?

-How much does neurorehab cost?
+Question 9: How much does neurorehab cost?

-Do I need to buy special equipment to get rehab at home?
+Question 10: Do I need to buy special equipment to get rehab at home?